yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 The `keyTypes` property is not copied into the CSR.
 Instead, this property constrains the `SubjectPublicKeyInfo` field of the CSR, which MUST have the type/size defined by one of the array members of the `keyTypes` property.

-When the CSR is received by the IdO, it MUST verify that the CSR is consistent with the template that the IdO sent earlier.
+When the IdO receives the CSR, it MUST verify that the CSR is consistent with the template contained in the `delegation` object referenced in the Order.
 The IdO MAY enforce additional constraints, e.g. by restricting field lengths.
 In this regard, note that a `subjectAltName` of type `DNS` can be specified using the wildcard notation, meaning that the NDC can be required (`**`) or offered the possibility (`*`) to